Sales and Use Tax Directives

 - To set out the Department's interpretation of a tax law.

 - To explain the application of a tax law to stated facts.

 - To clarify an issue on which the Department has received numerous questions.

-Once issued, Directives are not updated to reflect changes in the law or administrative interpretation.
+Once issued, Directives are generally not updated to reflect changes in the law or administrative interpretation.
 The information contained in a Directive is incorporated into the appropriate Sales and Use Tax Technical Bulletin.
 Legislative changes supersede any information previously set forth in Directives.
 Therefore, individuals using these publications are cautioned that the information contained therein may have changed as a result of legislative action, court decisions, or Attorney General Opinions.

 The Directives of the Sales and Use Tax Division follow.
 For convenience, a Table of Contents and an index are provided.
 The Table of Contents is set up numerically by Directive and indicates the topic addressed and the date the Directive was issued.
 The index is set up alphabetically by topic and indicates the Directive number.